 Quite the lovely property near the hotel.
 With ample parking and gated, we were given a spacious room that was perfect for our short overnight needs.
 Breakfast is included, airport transfers and wifi as well.

 Travel Hack – Protea is under the Marriott brand but what most don’t know is that almost all of them are low category hotels (Category 1 in this case).
 This means that South Africa is the perfect place to spend your Marriott/SPG points.
 Post-merge, it only costs 7,500 points to stay here per night.
-If you’re in Canada, just sign up for the SPG Amex and get 50,000 points.
+If you’re in Canada, just sign up for the Marriott Bonvoy Amex and get 50,000 points.
 That’s 6 nights right there.

 Private game reserve lodge